Jmanrules007/Soul-Moon/organizations/pirates/fleet/friend-ship.md

 # The Friend Ship III

 The **Friend Ship III** is an independent pirate ship currently allied with the [Pirates](../pirates.md).
-The crew acts as a communal Pirate Lord.
+Due to their repeated successes in assisting the Pirates in combatting the Navy and the fiendish incursion they prompted, the crew has earned a place of stature within the organization, and can act as a communal Pirate Lord for tie-breaking votes.

 ## Crew